kattymay/Bamazon/README.md

 # Bamazon
-Bamazon is an application that allows users to chose a product to purchase, it allows the user to chose how many of an item and gives the user a shopping cart total
+Bamazon is an application that allows users to chose a product to purchase, as well as the quantity of the item they'd like to buy.
+The app then gives the user a shopping cart total.

-Getting Started:
-* Clone repo.
-* Run command in Terminal or Gitbash 'npm install'
-* Run command on mode you would like to be on:
-Customer - 'npm run customer'
-* Run 'ctrl + c' to exit each mode

-Challenge: Customer View
-* Create a MySQL Database called bamazon.
-* Create a Table inside of that database called products.

 The products table should have each of the following columns:
 * item_id (unique id for each product)